TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Specialization.md

 ## Skills you'll gain

-- Category: Linear RegressionLinear Regression
+- Linear Regression
-- Category: Regularization to Avoid OverfittingRegularization to Avoid Overfitting
+- Regularization to Avoid Overfitting
-- Category: Logistic Regression for ClassificationLogistic Regression for Classification
+- Logistic Regression for Classification
-- Category: Gradient DescentGradient Descent
+- Gradient Descent
-- Category: Supervised LearningSupervised Learning
+- Supervised Learning

 ## There are 3 modules in this course